 Much of this older generation isn’t aware of the 1’s and 0’s that are driving the future, and that professions like something relating to analytics or programming are growing, stable, and in much higher demand than that of a relatively low-paid, but highly respected economist.
 At least, this is how many talk to their kin: “Vanya you must become an economist, lawyer, or doctor if you want to become successful in this life.”
 But the reality is that talented programmers here make more than most other forms of honest work.

 There is a strong societal push for the youth to marry, make babies, and settle down very young.
 This is true even in the heart of this European capital, in the most progressive part of the country.
 This pressure to marry appears more intense than most capital cities I’ve visited in the Islamic world.

-The smart and bright youth in Kiev are into startups, crypto currencies, everything Silicon Valley, Uber, creating things, and learning English.
+The smart and bright youth in Kyiv are into startups, crypto currencies, everything Silicon Valley, Uber, creating things, and learning English.
 They know they have a window of calm to work within, and they are hungry for what the world has to offer.
 There is a powerful concoction of brains, optimism, entrepreneurship, passion, and soul here.
 Much of the future of Ukraine lies in its young population writing code.